 Thousands of American citizens marry foreign spouses each year.
 This makes the foreign-born spouse eligible for a green card, which is called a marriage-based green card.

 For these people, it’ll be a new beginning in a new land.
 But how long does the process take?

 How Long Does it Take to Get a Marriage Green Card?

 Generally speaking, it takes between 10 and 38 months to get a green card through marriage.
 The main deciding factor is the citizenship status and location of the American spouse.

 |Concurrent Filing with USCIS

 Below, we break down this information in more detail.

 Marriage Green Card Timeline

 In this section, we will discuss how the entire marriage-based green card process looks from start to finish.
 This will equip you with a deeper understanding of what goes behind the scenes.
 Then you’ll be able to estimate the time frame on your own.

-- Concurrent filing with the USCIS
+- Concurrent filing with USCIS (for nonimmigrant spouses already living in the U.S.)

 You’ll have to go through consular processing if you’re a U.S. citizen and married to a nonimmigrant who lives abroad.
 Here are the steps involved in this scenario: